tinyhoot/Deathrun-Remade/README.md

 # Deathrun Remade

-A complete rewrite of the original [DeathRun by Cattlesquat](https://github.com/Cattlesquat/subnautica) for Nautilus and the latest version of Subnautica.
+A complete rewrite of the original [DeathRun by Cattlesquat](https://github.com/Cattlesquat/subnautica) for [Nautilus](https://github.com/SubnauticaModding/Nautilus) and the latest version of Subnautica.

 ## Progress

-Items that are ticked off are complete.
-Yellow circles mark work in progress.

-The rewrite is nearing completion.
-A lot of things still need ironing out, but a release can be expected by Halloween.
-Hope that doesn't stingray!

-- [x] Config
-- [x] Custom Items
-- [x] Harmony Patches
-  - [x] Additional Item Behaviour
-  - [x] Aurora and Explosion
-  - [x] Challenges and misc. config options
-  - [x] Creature Aggression
-  - [x] Main Menu and High Scores
-  - [x] Nitrogen
-  - [x] Power Changes
-  - [x] Radiation
-  - [x] Random Start and Lifepod
-  - [x] UI
-- [x] MonoBehaviours
-- [ ] QoL Improvements
-- [x] PDA Entries, Item Descriptions, Tutorials
-- [x] Plugin loading and organisation
-- [x] Recipe Changes
-- [x] Save System
-- [ ] New Ideas
-- [ ] Big Bugfix Playtest
+The rewrite is in its playtesting stage and nearing completion.

+## Building the Project

+- Clone this repository including the submodule using `git clone --recurse-submodules`
+- NuGet should automatically download all dependencies for you.
+If it does not, perform a NuGet restore.
+- Create a `GameDirectory.targets` file in the same folder as the freshly cloned `DeathrunRemade.csproj` and add the path to your local Subnautica install directory to it.
+An example file can be found [here](https://github.com/tinyhoot/HootLib-Subnautica/blob/main/HootLib/Example_GameDirectory.targets).
+- Building the project will leave you with a `DeathrunRemade.dll` in the default build directory and automatically copy all necessary mod files to your `Subnautica/BepInEx/plugins` directory for quick testing.